Accreditation valid until: 28. 11. 2028

 Publication activity requirements

-Being the first author of a publication, PI of a grant by Grant Agency of Charles University (GA CU) or similar.
+Being the first author of a publication, principal investigator of a grant by Grant Agency of Charles University (GA CU) or similar.

 - State doctoral examination;